ivanfoo/platform-101/kubernetes/lab-02/README.md

 GET /words
 ```

-We need to run 2 replicas of this container in production.
-The image is `platform101/speaker-api`.
-In the containers section, remember to expose the port 8080 as this is where the service is listening to.
-Create a manifest file and apply it with `kubectl` :)
+The docker image is `platform101/speaker-api` and want to run 2 replicas of this container in production for high availability reasons.
+Create a manifest file and apply it with `kubectl`.
+In the containers section, remember to expose the port 8080 as this is where the service is listening to :)
 ```
 containers:
   - name: speaker-api